Vacation Programs Overview

 Students in grades 1 – 8 choose one curriculum per week.
-Choices include film making, basketball, performing arts, visual arts, science and more!
+Choices include film making, sports, performing arts, visual arts, science and more!
 Outing Club is available to middle-school students.**

 **PLEASE NOTE: We will make every effort to give you your first or second curriculum choice, but our first priority is making a spot in camp for every enrolling family.
 If your first choices are full when you enroll, we will work with you to find a good fit for your child.

-A curriculum option for students entering grades 5 – 8, offered during the last four weeks of camp this year.
+A curriculum option for students entering grades 5 – 8, offered during February, April and select summer weeks this year.
 Field trips every day to Greater Boston cultural and historic sites with an emphasis on navigating public transportation and walking in the city safely.

 Students in grades 7 and 8 are eligible to attend camp as CITs.
 Please contact Andrew Mountford for more information.